AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_destinations_audiencesizetrend"
 >title="Audience size trend"
->abstract="This widget illustrates the number of profiles contained in the segment, that are being sent to the destination account daily.
-The dropdown menu can be used to adjust the time period for the audience trend to cover the past 30 days, 90 days, or 12 months."
+>abstract="This widget illustrates the number of profiles contained in the segment, that is being sent to the destination account daily.
+The first dropdown menu adjusts the time period for the audience trend.
+The second widget dropdown menu selects the segment for analysis.
+The destination is chosen from the overview dropdown."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/destinations.html#audience-size-trend" text="Learn more from documentation"

 The **[!UICONTROL Audience size trend]** widget depicts the relationship of the profile count over a period of time for a segment that has been mapped to that destination account.
 The widget uses a line graph to illustrate the number of profiles contained in the segment, that are being sent to the destination account daily.